 unexpected value # for file rmt ... expected #

-it is probably because you have an mismatched restart file rst.ext which contains information from previous runs.
+it is probably because you have a mismatched restart file rst.ext which contains augmentation radii from a prior run.
 This information, should you change your input files, could become invalid for the current simulation and thus cause errors.
+See Error messages.

 2. Problems with Radial Schrodinger equation solver